fogus/spiel/pyramidenspiel/montauk/README.markdown

 Piece movement
 --------------

 Points from any given card must be spent to move a single pyramid.
 That is, the rank points for a card cannot be divided amongst multiple pyramids nor can "change" be saved.
 That said, if redraws allow a single card to be spent multiple times then it can be used as if there were multiple cards.
+The only limitations on movement are as follows:

+ - Pyramids may only move from one cell to another if there is an arrow pointing into the destination cell
+ - If a pyramid has other pyramids on top if it then it must *dig* its way to the top before moving
+ - The cost of a complete dig is the total number of pips on top of the pyramid, partial digs are allowed

 Points award
 ------------